"I don't want my brain to stop working."

 The Climate Pivot

-In late 2025, Gates drew criticism by calling for a "strategic pivot" in climate strategy — shifting focus from curbing emissions to reducing human suffering in the world's poorest countries.
-Climate scientists argued that mitigation and adaptation aren't either/or propositions.
+In late 2025, Gates published a memo calling for a "strategic pivot" in climate strategy — away from a primary focus on curbing emissions and toward reducing human suffering in the world's poorest countries.
+The framing was, in Gates' words, an honest reassessment of which dollars produce the most welfare per ton.

 The Arc: From Hoarding Knowledge to Deploying It

-Bill Gates' mother ended the documentary about her son with a quote that captures his entire arc:
+Bill Gates' mother ended the documentary about her son with a line he has not been able to put down:

 Disclaimer: This analysis of Bill Gates' Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.